JacquemontLab/ShortVariants-Annotation/README.md

 ## More Documentation
 Here are some useful links about the plugins used in this pipeline, provided by VEP (Variant Effect Predictor).

+### DOCKER

+We used several Docker containers; the corresponding Dockerfiles are available in the `resources/` directory.

 ### VEP

 [Ensembl VEP Options](https://useast.ensembl.org/info/docs/tools/vep/script/vep_options.html)\